Bussard91/2021_AdlerMDS_MethodComparisonZlog/README.md

 # 2021_AdlerMDS_MethodComparisonZlog

-This is a RShiny based Web App for method comparison in the clinical laboratory.
+This is a RShiny based RMarkdown file for method comparison in the clinical laboratory.
 It uses standrd regression methods like linear regression, Deming-regression and Passing-Bablok-regression.

 It´s currently only usable with a a standard format of input .csv-files.